gmarzot/jmeter-hls-player/README.md

 # HLS PLAYER PLUGIN
-The HLS protocol provides an open, reliable, efficient means of delivering continuous and video (live or VOD) over the Internet using standard HTTP transport.
+The HLS protocol provides an open, reliable, efficient means of delivering continuous video streaming (live or VOD) over the Internet using a standard HTTP transport.
 It allows a receiver to adapt the bitrate of the media to the current network conditions, in order to maintain uninterrupted playback at the best possible quality.
+Using HTTP in this way in many cases allows the content to be cached for efficient and scalable delivery to large audiences.
- #### In a HTTP Live Streaming process:
+ #### HTTP Live Streaming process:
 - The audio/video to be streamed is reproduced by a media encoder at different quality levels, bitrates and resolutions.
 Each version is called a variant.
 - The different variants are split up into smaller Media Segment Files.
 - The encoder creates a Media Playlist for each variant with the URLs of each Media Segment.